Skip to content

 Should I file for a UP or a European patent (or national patents)?

 In order to be granted a UP you will already need to have filed a European patent application.
 At grant of the European patent application you will still be able to make use of the traditional “bundle” of rights by validating the European patent in the countries that are EPO member states.
-A UP will be available as an alternative choice to validations in the countries covered by UPs at the time a request for a UP is made.
+A UP is available as an alternative choice to validations in the countries covered by UPs at the time a request for a UP is made.
 Unless excluded by virtue of the national filing processes (such as a patent only being available in France through the EPO based on a PCT application), national patents can still be pursued in parallel or as alternatives to a European patent.

 Regardless of the strategy pursued, there are pros and cons.
-As with opting out or staying opted into the UPC jurisdiction, ultimately, the decision to pursue a UP likely turns on how important the patent is to your business relative to whether you wish to be able to enforce centrally while being comfortable with the chance your patents and/or corresponding SPCs are also open to being invalidated centrally.
+As with opting out or staying in the UPC jurisdiction, ultimately, the decision to pursue a UP likely turns on how important the patent is to your business relative to whether you wish to be able to enforce centrally while being comfortable with the chance your patents and/or corresponding SPCs are also open to being invalidated centrally.
 The choice between national patents and a European patent, with or without requesting a UP remains the same as it does without the UP and UPC systems in place.

 The decision on whether to request a UP will also be affected by costs.
 If you typically expect to only validate your European patents in three or four countries, while it will depend on which countries you validate in, the renewal fees payable in each country will likely be cheaper by using the traditional validation system than the renewal fees that will be incurred on a UP.
 Not requesting a UP based purely on the cost of future renewal fees would sacrifice the additional geographical scope a UP would offer you for a cost similar to that of paying renewal fees for around four countries under the traditional validation system, so there will still be a decision to make.